datkumar/datkumar.github.io/src/content/projects/03-gigachat.md

 ## Overview

 - A real-time chat application that runs locally on your machine via an Express server and web-sockets
-- Multi-User accomodation with private rooms available
+- Multi-User accommodation with private rooms available
 - Enter the room number and join that private session.
 Each private chat session runs isolated from each other and the messages are hidden from each other
 - Chat history lives within the session as long as there is at least one person in there.
 If empty, the history gets cleared out